Are Tubular Heaters Cheap To Run? 4 Tips To Run Even Cheaper (Nov 2024 update)

 Here is how it works,

-160 watt = 0.16 kWh
+160 watts = 0.16 kWh

-Current UK Electricity tariff- 27.0p/kWh
+Current UK electricity tariff- 24.5p/kWh

-27.0p x 0.16 kWh= 3.92p = £0.039p per hour
+24.5p x 0.16 kWh = 3.92p = 0.039p per hour (39p per hour)

 Flexible heating solution

 Tubular heaters are compact in design which makes it easy to install them anywhere.
-Compared to other forms of heating, you can use tubular heaters to direct heating to specific areas in a home.
+Compared to other forms of heating, you can use tubular heaters to direct heat to specific areas in a home.
 You do not have to heat the entire house, like it is with central heating systems, making it possible to save on electricity and energy bills.

 Easy to install